gavinmcfarland/typolize/README.md

 A style reset for creating perfect modular scale in typography and spacing.

-Typolize creates default font-sizes and margins for all typographical elements based on a set of variables.
+Typolize creates default font-sizes and margins for all typographical elements based on a set of variables which you can customize.

 ```css
 :root {